 However, unlike most, it started off as an effort to create a utopian cooperative that ultimately failed.
 Residents of Montrose County shout loud and proud about their old west frontier vibe and close-knit community.

 There are many annual festivals to celebrate the town’s heritage, and there are a few nationally recognized historic ruins close to the town.
 As of 2020, there were 585 residents in Nucla.

-Cottonwood and Tabeguache Cave – The Tabeguache Cave was once a shelter for the Tabeguache Puebloans and provides small petroglyphs of those who once lived there.
+Cottonwood and Tabeguache Cave – The Tabeguache Cave was once a shelter for the Tabeguache Puebloans and features small petroglyphs from those who once lived there.
 The Cottonwood Cave dates back as far as 270 BCE as a rock shelter and spot where the earliest dated corn was found in Colorado.
 Both are found along the Unaweep Tabeguache Scenic Byway.

-A bit secluded, Nucla is tucked away on the north side of the San Miguel River, with the San Juan mountain range to the south.
-Surrounded by mountainous terrain and plenty of BLM and National Forest, there are plenty of opportunities for outdoor adventures.
-From hiking and mountain biking to fishing and hunting there is plenty to do!
+A bit secluded, Nucla is tucked away on the north side of the San Miguel River with the San Juan mountain range to the south.
+Surrounded by mountainous terrain and plenty of BLM and National Forest, there are many opportunities for outdoor adventures.

 Bird watching – The Uncompahgre Plateau, which is to the north of Nucla, provides a haven for bird watchers with its ponderosa pine forest, dense woodlands, and mountain meadows.

 - Ledge’s Rockhouse Campground is a popular BLM dispersed camping spot halfway between Nucla and Naturita.
 There are 24 sites, half for tent campers and the other half for RVs.
 Make note that the road can become tough to navigate if it rains too much.